Eagles' Jalen Carter ejected for spitting on Cowboys' Dak Prescott

-PHILADELPHIA (AP) — Philadelphia Eagles defensive tackle Jalen Carter was ejected moments after a pregame Super Bowl championship celebration for spitting on Dallas quarterback Dak Prescott.
+PHILADELPHIA (AP) — Philadelphia Eagles defensive tackle Jalen Carter was ejected for spitting on Dallas quarterback Dak Prescott moments after a pregame Super Bowl championship celebration.

-Carter was tossed six seconds into Thursday night's NFL season opener for unsportsmanlike conduct.
+Carter was tossed six seconds into the NFL season opener Thursday night for unsportsmanlike conduct.
 The Eagles were hit with a 15-yard penalty before the first snap from scrimmage, and the Cowboys scored on the opening drive on Javonte Williams' 1-yard touchdown run.

 Prescott and Carter exchanged words after the opening kickoff, and Carter spit on Prescott's jersey before backing away.
 Prescott quickly motioned to a nearby official who threw the flag and sent Carter packing.
 Fans booed as Carter walked off slowly, holding his helmet in his hands behind his back.